dnanexus/dxWDL/IR.md

 - instace type: a platform instance name
 - docker: docker image name (optional)
 - destination : folder path on the platform
-- code: bash snippet to exeute
+- wdlCode: WDL snippet to exeute

 ## Workflow definition
 List of stages, where a stage has the following fields: